nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ---
-permalink: /wvu/
+permalink: /robotics/
-title: West Virginia University
+title: Robotics
 ---

+Throughout my time at West Virginia University (WVU) I discovered, among many other things, my interest in robotics.

 ## Freshman Year

-Throughout my time at West Virginia University (WVU) I discovered, among many other things, my interest in robotics.

 In my freshman year, I was hungry for skills and wanted to become a useful engineer.
 I attended manufacturing workshops held by my school's maker space that covered various manufacturing and design topics.
 After an evening at a soldering workshop in February 2022, I rushed back to my dorm to try to fill a to-go box at the dining hall before it closed.